Gravitational Wave Probe of Gravitational Dark Matter from Preheating: The minimal preheating

 Unlike the Higgs preheating where the coupling of inflaton to the SM Higgs has to be introduced, the Lagrangian of the minimal preheating simply reads as

 where the inflation potential $V(\phi)$ is given by \cite{Kallosh:2013hoa,Kallosh:2013yoa}

 with the index $n$ being an even number in order to make sure the positivity of the inflation potential.
-As explained in the beginning of Sec.\ref{HR}, the model parameter $\lambda_\phi$ has been fixed by the Planck data.
-Thus, $n$ is the only free parameter in eq.(\ref{Lag2}).
+As explained in the beginning of Sec.\ref{HR}, the model parameter $\lambda_\phi$ has been fixed by the Planck data, implying that $n$ is the only free parameter in eq.(\ref{Lag2}).
+For the specific situation with $n=4~(6)$, the GDM mass $m_{\chi}\approx 1.04~(2.66)\times 10^{14}$ GeV due to the one-to-one correspondence \cite{Zhang:2023hjk} between $m_{\chi}$ and $n$ imposed by the observed DM relic density.